lucianpls/QB3/README.md

 # QB3: Fast and Efficient Image/Raster Compression

+- Better compression than PNG in most cases
-QB3 compresses images better than PNG while being extremely fast.
-It works on 2D rasters of signed or unsigned integer values from 8 to 64bit per value.
-Compression and decompression speed is around 300MB/sec for RGB byte images, being much faster higher bit depth types.
-The QB3 libray has no external dependencies, no significant memory footprint during operation, and very low complexity.
+- Compression and decompression speed is around 300MB/sec for RGB byte images, much faster for higher bit depth integer types
+- Signed or unsigned integer values from 8 to 64bit per value
+- No significant memory footprint
+- Very low complexity
+- The QB3 libray has no external dependencies

 # Library
 The library, located in [QB3lib](QB3lib) provides the core QB3